TheOdinProject/curriculum/javascript/organizing_your_javascript_code/project_restaurant_page.md

     1. Simply follow the instructions on [this gist](https://gist.github.com/cobyism/4730490).
 EZPZ!
     1. Recall that the __source branch__ for GitHub Pages is set in your repository's settings.
+    2. DISCLAIMER: your /images and style.css and main.js and index.html ALL NEED to be in the same folder!
 </div>